MelissaPabst/SavvyDAPython/Week2/Class1.md

 What we created above is a **series**, which is a 1D array-like object, similar to a NumPy 1D array, but has an associated array of index labels.
 The panda Series is for arrays of data of a single type, and can be thought of a column of a spreadsheet.

-The most basic building of a series looks like this:
+The most basic build of a series looks like this:

 ```
 >>> s = pd.Series(data, index=index)